-Candida auris is a non-albicans Candida; a multi-drug resistant yeastlike fungus and a relatively novel member belonging to the Candida haemulonii complex (Metchnikowiaceae clade) which have been reported to cause both systemic and localized infections with high morbidity and mortality and considered as one of the most serious emerging pathogens, with grave public health implications [1].
+Candida auris is a non-albicans Candida; a multi-drug resistant yeastlike fungus and a relatively novel member belonging to the Candida haemulonii complex (Metchnikowi-Poaceae clade) which has been reported to cause both systemic and localized infections with high morbidity and mortality and considered as one of the most serious emerging pathogens, with grave public health implications [1].
 It was first described in 2009, after being isolated from the external ear canal of an inpatient in a Japanese hospital [1,2].
-Since then, reports of Candida auris infections, including fungemia, wound infections, otitis etc. have been reported globally, gaining notoriety over years.
-Apart from being a multidrug resistant fungus due to its biofilm forming ability with eventual reduction in activity of antifungal drugs, the fungus has also been shown form non-dispersible cell aggregates, which supports its persistence for longer time in environment in addition to its thermotolerant and salt tolerant properties [3-5].
-The initial 3 cases of hospital acquired infection due to C. auris reported in 2011 from South Korea highlighted the fact that Candida auris can be commonly misidentified as C. haemulonii, C.
+Since then, reports of Candida auris infections, including fungemia, wound infections, otitis, etc. have been reported globally, gaining notoriety over the years.
+Apart from being a multidrug-resistant fungus due to its biofilm-forming ability with an eventual reduction in the activity of antifungal drugs, the fungus has also been shown to form non-dispersible cell aggregates, which supports its persistence for a longer time in the addition environment in to its thermotolerant and salt tolerant properties [3-5].
+The initial 3 cases of hospital-acquired infection due to C. auris reported in 2011 from South Korea highlighted the fact that Candida auris can be commonly misidentified as C. haemulonii, C.

-famata, C. sake, Saccharomyces cerevisiae, Rhodotorula glutinis, C. lusitaniae.
-C.guilliermondii or C. parapsilosis by the automated identification systems like VITEK2 (bioMérieux, Marcy l'Etoile, France) and other phenotype-based identification systems [2,4].
+famata, C. sake, Saccharomyces cerevisiae, Rhodotorula glutinis, С. lusitaniae.
+C.guilliermondii or C. parapsilosis by the automated identification systems like VITEK2 (bioMérieux, Marcy I'Etoile, France) and other phenotype-based identification systems [2,4].
 Definite confirmation of the species is possible either by Matrix-Assisted Laser Desorption/ Ionization-Time Of Flight-Mass spectrometry (MALDI-TOF-MS) with upgraded database or by sequence analysis of the D1/D2 domain of the large ribosomal subunit (LSU) of 26S rRNA gene and the internal transcribed spacer (ITS) regions of the nuclear rRNA gene operon, which are not frequently available in most diagnostic laboratories [6-8].
-Unlike other Candida species, the fungus has the propensity to acquire rapid resistance to azoles, polvene and 'difficult to identify', echinocandins.
+Unlike other Candida species, the fungus has the propensity to acquire rapid resistance to azoles. polyene, and even 'difficult to identify', echinocandins.
 This 'difficult to treat' fungus continues to remain a proverbial headache for clinical microbiologists and clinicians, globally.